 Over 50 Cardiovascular Training

 Do any of the following statements sound familiar?
-“I can go forever but I also take forever.”
-“I can’t keep up with the 20-somethings any more.”
-“It always seems to take longer and longer to recover.”
-“Trying to work out at 70% of my theoretical MHR leaves me feeling like I’m barely moving.
-What am I doing wrong with the math?
-Am I doing harm exercising higher than that?”
+“I can go forever, but I also take forever.”
+“I can’t keep up with the 20-somethings anymore.”
+“It always seems to take forever to recover.”
+“Training at 70% of my theoretical max heart rate feels like I’m barely moving.
+Am I harming myself if I exercise higher than that?”

-Sound familiar?
-I hear comments like these all the time from clients over 50 who lament about how their bodies are not keeping pace with their minds past the half-century mark.
-Every one of these complaints can be erased by embarking on a properly designed cardiovascular training routine specific to your sport and to address your body’s particular needs.
+We hear comments like these constantly from our older clients who lament about how their bodies cannot keep pace with their minds past the half-century mark.
+Each of these complaints can be eased by using a training routine designed specifically for your sport and to address your body’s particular needs.

-The biggest mistake we see people making (and we admit, we’re guilty of it as well) is repeating the same workout over and over; either putting the machine on the same level resistance, same elevation, same time, or running one flat course over and over without ever changing anything about it.
+The biggest mistake we see clients make is repeating the same workout over and over, either using the same resistance level on a machine, gaining the same elevation or mileage, matching time (or getting slower), or following one course without ever changing anything about it.
 Our bodies adapt to whatever stimulus we give it within a few weeks.
-To get out of an aerobic rut, first, change something about your training routine.
+To get out of an aerobic rut, change something about your training routine.

 Maximum Heart Rate

-As we age, our Maximum Heart Rate (MHR) decreases.
-Rather than using the old formula percentages of 220-age (which tends to underestimate appropriate intensities for the active population), use 208 – .7*(age) to give you your theoretical MHR, and MHR – RHR (resting heart rate averaged over 3 days) gives you a number known as HRR (heart rate reserve).
-Multiply your HRR by .75 and add this number to your RHR to get your “go forever” upper approximation for sustained cardiovascular training.
+As we age, our MHR generally decreases.
+To estimate yours, use 208 – .7*(age) to give you your theoretical MHR.
+MHR – RHR (resting heart rate averaged over 3 days) gives you a number known as HRR (heart rate reserve).
+Multiply your HRR by .75 then add this number to your RHR to get your “go forever” upper approximation for sustained cardiovascular training.

 Strength and speed

-- Select more targeted exercises that will help you develop strength in the muscle groups where you need it
+- Select targeted exercises that will help you develop strength in the muscle groups where you need it most

-- Change the frequency of your strength training; if you are completing full body exercises once a week, try bumping up to 2-3 weekly sessions; if you train more than three days a week, you may need more recovery time between sessions.
+- Change the frequency of your strength training.
+If you perform a full body workout once a week, try increasing frequency to 2-3 times a week.
+And if you train for strength more than three times a week, you may need additional recovery time between sessions

 Cardiovascular Recommendations for Athletes over 50

-Whether you are male or female, young or old, a goal is a goal; if you cannot hike for 4-5 hours a day with a pack while gaining 4,000 feet of elevation per day on Mount Rainier, Washington, you simply will not be able to reach the summit.
+Regardless of your age, ethnicity, or gender identity, a goal is a goal.
+If you are unable to hike for 4-5 hours a day with a pack while gaining 4,000 feet of elevation per day on Mount Rainier, you simply will not be able to reach the summit.
 The requirements for each individual remain the same, but how you go about achieving those requirements change as we age.

-The American College of Sports Medicine (ACSM) recommends that “able-bodied adults” do cardiovascular training 20 or more minutes, 3-5 times a week for more than 20 minutes.
-Since outdoor athletes are embarking on more rigorous end goals than “weed and mow the yard” or “fly a kite with the grandkids” they require far more than the relatively sedentary “able population” and should allow more total build-up time to train than they needed when they were younger.
+The American College of Sports Medicine (ACSM) recommends that “able-bodied adults” do cardiovascular training 3-5 times a week for more than 20 minutes.
+Since outdoor athletes are striving for far more rigorous end goals than “mowing the yard” or “flying a kite with the grandkids” they require far more exercise than the sedentary “able-bodied adult” and should allow additional preparation time than they need when they were younger.
 In other words, someone in their 20s may be able to get Rainier-ready in two months, while someone in their 60s might need six months or longer.

-Remember that as we age, we need more recovery time between hard efforts.
-That refers to pack-loaded workouts as well as higher intensity cardiovascular training and strength training.
+As we age, we need to focus more attention on recovery time between hard efforts.
 If you were able to do daily aerobic workouts when you were younger, you may wonder about how decreased frequency will affect your results.
-Never underestimate the benefit of adequate recovery; by training smarter, not always harder and more, you may actually see performance increase.
+Never underestimate the benefit of adequate recovery; by training smarter, not always more, you may see performance increase.

-Be aware that muscle soreness is not always a gauge of how much recovery time you need.
-If after a particularly challenging outing you feel more sore than usual, you may actually benefit from active recovery, low-intensity effort (<65% MHR) such as 20-30 minutes of walking, flat-land biking, swimming, or yoga, in order to increase blood flow, enhance flexibility, and decrease overall soreness.
-Recovery workouts ARE NOT geared toward increasing aerobic capacity, so keep them low effort, but DO let yourself move, and see what a difference it makes.
-For more on that topic and restoration techniques see www.bodyresults.com/e2activerecovery.asp as well as ww.bodyresults.com/e2restoration.asp.
+Also, be aware that Delayed Onset Muscle Soreness (DOMS) is not always the best gauge of how much recovery time you need.
+After a particularly challenging outing, if you feel more sore than usual, you may benefit from low-intensity active recovery efforts (i.e. <65% MHR) such as 20-30 minutes of easy walking, flat-land biking, swimming, or yoga.
+Such recovery-focused workouts ARE NOT geared toward increasing aerobic capacity, so keep them low effort, but DO let yourself move, and see what a difference it makes.
+Active recovery, done properly, can help increase blood flow, enhance flexibility, and decrease overall soreness.